A non-unitary approach to the $q$-deformation of $\mathrm{SL}(2,\mathbb{R})$: Introduction

 Studying a certain class of representations of a group $G$ often amounts to examining modules over a related convolution algebra.
 When $G$ is a noncompact semisimple Lie group, one is mainly interested in the unitary representations of $G$ and in Harish-Chandra's $(\mathfrak{g}, K)$-modules.
 The associated convolution algebras are respectively the group C*-algebra $C^*(G)$ and the Hecke algebra $R(\mathfrak{g}, K)$ \cite{KnappVoganInd}*{§I.6}.

-In a recent paper \cite{DCquantisation}, De Commer provided a way to construct $q$-deformations of both algebras, which we respectively denote by $C^*_q(G)$ and $R_q(\mathfrak{g}, K)$, the index $q$ being a positive real parameter different from one.
+In a recent paper \cite{DCquantisation}, De Commer provided a way to construct $q$-deformations of both algebras, which we respectively denote by $C^*_q(G)$ and $R_q(\mathfrak{g},K)$, the index $q$ being a positive real parameter different from one.
 The starting point of the whole approach consists in the definition of a new $q$-deformation $U_q(\mathfrak{g})$ of the universal enveloping algebra which is not of Drinfeld-Jimbo type.
 These constructions are mainly inspired by Letzter's theory of quantum symmetric pairs \cites{Letzter99,Kolb} and by the quantum duality principle \cites{Drinfeld, GavariniQDP}.
 For complex semisimple groups, they coincide with the commonly considered quantizations \cites{PWLorentz, VoigtYuncken}, namely Drinfeld doubles of compact semisimple quantum groups.

-The goal of the present paper is to make a systematic study of the representation theory of these new $q$-deformations in the case $G = \mathrm{SL}(2,\mathbb{R})$, as a preparation for higher dimensional groups.
-We adopt a non-unitary point of view and emphasize the similarities with the classical representation theory of $\mathrm{SL}(2,\mathbb{R})$, paying special attention to the behavior of the limit $q \to 1$ in a formal setting.
+The goal of the present paper is to make a systematic study of the representation theory of these new $q$-deformations in the case $G = \mathrm{SL}(2,\mathbb{R})$.
+This is indeed a natural starting point for further developments.
+We adopt a non-unitary perspective and emphasize the similarities with the classical representation theory of $\mathrm{SL}(2,\mathbb{R})$, paying special attention to the behavior of the limit $q \to 1$ in a formal setting.

-By non-unitary, we mean that we mainly study the modules over $R_q(\mathfrak{g}, K)$ without considering its involution.
+By non-unitary, we mean that we mainly study the modules over $R_q(\mathfrak{g},K)$ without considering its involution.
 Put differently, we are interested in the $q$-analogues of the $(\mathfrak{g}, K)$-modules.
 As we will see, this perspective sheds light on the unitary theory.
-We introduce an analogue of parabolic induction and use it to fully describe the non-degenerate simple $R_q(\mathfrak{g}, K)$-modules.
+Moreover, we extend the definition of the deformed convolution algebras to any suitable extension of $\mathbb{C}$.
+Within that framework, we introduce an analogue of parabolic induction.
+This allow us to classify the non-degenerate simple $R_q(\mathfrak{g},K)$-modules.
+At the same time, by working over a field of functions in $q$, we obtain an algebraic gluing of these $q$-deformations of $\mathrm{SL}(2,\mathbb{R})$ to the classical group.
+This is rather simpler than the operator algebraic approaches in previous works \cites{DCFlo1, DCFlo2}.